Brand Guidelines

 Brightleaf Townes primary logo

-The full lockup is the default.
-Use it whenever space allows: signage, primary marketing, website headers, the front of every printed piece.
+The default.
+Use it whenever space allows: marketing, headers, social banners, the top of every page.

 Mark, Wordmark & Gold Variant